debate-map/app/Packages/deploy/README.md

 4.2) For Linux: Add line `127.0.0.1 k3d-reg.localhost` to `/etc/hosts`. (on some Linux distros, this step isn't actually necessary)

 > To delete and recreate the cluster: `k3d cluster delete main-1 && k3d cluster create main-1`

-#### Setup for Docker Desktop (k8s component)

-1) Create your Kubernetes cluster in Docker Desktop, by checking "Enable Kubernetes" in the settings, and pressing apply/restart.

-> To delete and recreate the cluster, use the settings panel.

 #### Setup for Kind